jsiembida/bucky3/PROTOCOL.md

   - `status:401|h|#service=login,team=myteam,route=/user/login\n`

 Another team maintains a service with persistent real-time connections.
-In addition to response status codes, they care roundtrip times and the number of connected clients.
+In addition to response status codes, they care about roundtrip times and the number of connected clients.
 Every couple of seconds, they record the number of currently open client connections, and at a particular moment they had 473 connections.
 The message payload could then be:

   - `connections:473|g|#service=ourstream,team=otherteam\n`

 In addition, every time they serve a request, they record both the response status and the roundtrip time.
-So on every succesful response they could send the following two messages:
+So on every succesful response they could either send the following two messages:

 - `status:200|h|#service=ourstream,team=otherteam,action=something\n`
 - `duration:2.9|ms|#service=ourstream,team=otherteam,action=something\n`

+or they could combine the values into a single message:

+- `duration:2.9|ms|#service=ourstream,team=otherteam,action=something,status=200\n`

+Both approaches are equally valid.
+Embedding a value in the message tags makes sense when the set of possible values is small (such as HTTP codes).
+If the space of possible values is large, then a separate histogram probably makes more sense.

 ### The Edge Case